cwncdnc/hyperdope/README.md

 # hyperdope
-You don't want to know.
+gets you high by math-hacking into your brain. you don't even have to watch.